 This lecture covers some of the things we often gloss over when presenting linear model results.
-We discuss novel solutions to the reference category problem for categorical variables operationalized with dummy regressors, we discuss and consider solutions for the multiplicity problem in hypothesis testing and we discuss several methods whereby researchers can compare effect sizes across variables.
+We discuss novel solutions to the reference category problem for categorical variables operationalized with dummy regressors, we discuss and consider solutions for the multiplicity problem in hypothesis testing.
 For students in the Regression III workshop, the solutions to the in-class exercises are available on UM’s Canvas page for the course.

 3 Effective Model Presentation II

 This lecture covers interactions effects.
 We discuss interactions in three scenarios - two categorical variables, two continuous variables and one of each.
 For each scenario, we discuss how to figure out whether an interaction exists and if so, how to understand what the interaction effect looks like.
 We also discuss centering and interactions, noting that centering doesn’t solve a statistical problem, but it could solve a problem with interpretation.

 This lecture starts our discussion of linearity and diagnosing un-modeled non-linearity.
 Here we talk about what to do with ordinal variables on both sides of the regression equation.
 What do we do when variables could be considered as either categorical or continuous (e.g., Polity’s Democracy variable, seven-point indicators of party id).
 We discuss ways of testing assumptions about level of measurement and understanding when it is appropriate to use variables with few categories as though they were quantitative.